iodunsi/IT202-Project4/README.md

 # IT202 Project 4: Building A Healthcare System

 This project is one that I completed as part of my time taking the IT202: Internet Applications course at NJIT.
 The project was based around building a functioning healthcare system.
 I migrated it to Github in order to enhance it/add it to my resume.
+A link to how the project looked when I first turned it in can be found [here](https://web.njit.edu/~io6/Project4/p4index.html)

 ## Project Overview